Post-Production Tech and ’Flows

 “Brave New World:” IABM’s Projections and Predictions

-“Prepare for a brave new digital world to emerge after this pandemic has run its course.”
-IABM’s Head of Insight and Analysis Lorenzo Zanni shares the organization’s latest research and […]
+IABM’s Head of Insight and Analysis Lorenzo Zanni shares the organization’s latest research and analysis on the current state of broadcast and media

 Cristina Clapp